Hejtman/EasyParentalControl/README.md

 * Block internet, browser, ... when time expired.

 Server:
-* Allow to maintain client configuration (via Web interface).
 * Show howm much time has the user left today.
+* Maintain the client configuration.
+* Allow to configure each client via Web interface.